Replace Charging Cable with a NACS Cable

 To replace the charging cable with a NACS

-North American Charging Standard cable, complete the following steps.
+North American Charging Standard cable, complete the steps in this chapter.

 Required Tools and Materials